pymc-devs/pymc-examples/examples/howto/custom_distribution.myst.md

 where $\theta > 0$ and $\max(-1, -\frac{\theta}{4}) \leq \lambda \leq 1$

-We now define the log probability function, which is an implementation of the above formula using just Aesara operations.
+We now define the log probability function, which is an implementation of the above formula using just PyTensor operations.

 Parameters:
 - `theta`: $\theta$